Compare plans fitting your coverage needs

 What is OPT?

-Although there are several visa categories for international students in the United States (including J and M categories), the majority of international students enrolled in US colleges or graduate schools are under the F1 visa program.
-Under the F1 Visa, students are allowed to work under OPT.
+Although there are several visa categories for international students in the United States (including J and M categories), the majority of international students enrolled in US colleges or graduate schools are under the F-1 visa program.
+Under the F-1 visa, students are allowed to apply for work authorization under OPT.

 OPT Defined

-Optional Practical Training (OPT) is a period during which undergraduate and graduate students with F-1 status who have completed or have been pursuing their degrees for more than nine months are permitted by the USCIS to work towards getting practical training to complement their field of studies.
+Optional Practical Training (OPT) is a work authorization period during which undergraduate and graduate students with F-1 status who have completed or have been pursuing their degrees for more than nine months (one academic year) are permitted by USCIS to work towards getting practical training to complement their field of studies.

-The F1 visa is very flexible and largely administered by the school, in conjunction with the United States Citizenship and Immigration Service (USCIS).
+The F-1 visa is largely administered by the school, in conjunction with the United States Citizenship and Immigration Service (USCIS).

 What Work Privileges are Available on OPT?